RyanLafferty/react-component-driven-development-demo/README.md

 CDD can redeuce complexity as engineers can focus on understanding individual components, containers and pages rather than the application in it's entirety.
 ```

+#### What are some benefits that Component Driven Development provides?

+* Modular
+  * Easy to replace / iterate components
+  * Faster development
+  * Reduced maintenance cost
+* Reusable
+  * Components can be shared across applications using shared component libraries
+* Test Driven
+  * Testing a well defined, highly cohesive component is easier than testing entire pages
+  * Reduction in the number of potential bugs that may be introduced into an application
+  * Easier to find and debug regressions
+* Themable
+  * Can build a unified look across applications using shared component libraries which can help establish a brand identity across your product(s)
+* Reduced complexity
+  * Easier to learn about a single component, container or page than it is to learn about an entire application

+#### What are some best practices when using Component Driven Development?

+* High Cohesion
+  * The component should perform a single, well defined task
+* Loose Coupling
+  * The component should have little to no knowledge of other component(s)
+* Reusable
+  * Components should be built so that they may be reused and extended upon
+* Easily Testable
+  * It should be very easy to understand and test the responsibility of each component

+#### What are some challenges that Component Driven Development may present?

+TODO

+##### How can we address some of these challenges?

+TODO

 ## Demo

 The demo is an example React component library to show off how we can build and debug components using component driven development.
 It has has a demo which shows you how we can export static assets such as svg components as components.